blamejoel/mb-comfort-close/README.md

 ### Purpose
 Monitors OEM fob messages via RS232 from Xpresskit black box and
 activates window roll-up on second lock press only if car is already locked.

+### How it works
+The Xpresskit black box communicates to the car's ECUs over CAN bus, and offers both control over body functions such as locking/unlocking doors, controlling windows, etc. and can also communicate a status change of the car's inputs.
+The Digispark monitors the RS232 port of the Xpresskit black box and listens for the message that the car has been locked using the remote key fob.
+If the Digispark detects that two consecutive lock requests have been sent from the key fob within a short window of time, the Digispark will send the window roll- up request to the black box, and the black box will actuate the windows and moonroof until they are all closed.

 #### Pin Map
  Pin 0 - future use